Loading slang details...

 Informal.

 bias means A persons favorite member in a K-pop group.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in South Korea contexts.
 It is best read as south korea slang associated with South Korea.

 "bias" means A persons favorite member in a K-pop group.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in South Korea contexts.
 In South Korea, the nuance may be more specific.

-"People use "bias" to mean a persons favorite member in a k-pop group."
+"They used "bias" to mean A persons favorite member in a K-pop group.β¦, and the group instantly got it."

 Casual and context-dependent.